azhu1223/dinner-is-servered/README.md

 ## Overview

-dinner-is-served is a web server that supports echoing requests recieved and staic file handling. **It is reccomended to use the CS130 development environment.**
+dinner-is-served is a web server that supports echoing requests recieved and static file handling. **It is reccomended to use the CS130 development environment.**

 ## Build